 - Involuntary: A separation (termination) is considered involuntary when the college initiates the termination action.
 Employees are not paid for any unused vacation accruals in this case.

-Employees leaving the college are eligible to continue benefits in both cases.
+In either case, employees leaving the college are eligible to continue some benefits at their own expense through COBRA.

 Steps To Take As You Leave the College

 If the departure is voluntary, please notify your supervisor in writing or by email, so they can begin the paperwork for your termination.